SMishucoding/ds606-mlb-salary-prediction/README.md

 ### 1. Injury Seasons Distort Simple Averages

-Bo Bichette played 628 PA in 2023 (3.88 WAR), injured his knee in 2024 and played only 336 PA (0.29 WAR), then bounced back in 2025 with 628 PA (3.82 WAR).
+Bo Bichette had 628 plate appearances (PA) in 2023, earning a 3.88 WAR that season.
+The following season, he injured his knee and had only 336 PA with a 0.29 WAR, then bounced back in 2025 with 628 PA and a 3.82 WAR.
 A simple 3-year average gives him 2.66 WAR.
-A **PA-weighted average** — where each season is weighted by its plate appearance count — gives him 3.10 WAR.
-That difference moved his comp matches from a Gleyber Torres tier to a shortstop-premium tier, reducing his prediction error by millions.
+A PA-weighted average, where each season is weighted by its plate appearance count, gives him 3.10 WAR.
+That difference moved his comp matches to a more shortstop-premium tier, reducing his prediction error by millions.

 Weighting by playing time means injury-shortened seasons contribute proportionally less, without using a hard cutoff that would exclude part-time players who play fewer games by design.

 ### 2. Teams Are Paying for Future Production, Not Past

-A 28-year-old signing a 5-year deal will be 33 when it ends.
+A 29-year-old signing a 4-year deal will be 33 when it ends.
 A model that ignores aging is predicting last year's performance on next year's contract.
 This project fits a **WAR aging curve** across all player-seasons in the dataset:

 ```
 E[WAR | age] = β₀ + β₁ · age + β₂ · age²
 ```

-The population peak age comes out at 27.0, cwhich closely follows broader literature on athletic performance.
+The population peak age comes out at 27.0, cwhich aligns with broader literature on athletic performance.
 Projected WAR feeds into both the stacked model and the comparable contract engine.

 ### 3. Position Matters — But Only for Stars

 A shortstop who hits well is rarer than a first baseman who hits well.
-The data bears this out: upper-tier players in defensively-minded positions who bat well historically earn more per WAR than upper-tier players in positions with limited defensive responsibilities where batting is the focus.
+The data bears this out: upper-tier players in defensively-minded positions who bat well earn more per WAR than upper-tier players in positions with limited defensive responsibilities where batting is the focus.
 We add a positional scarcity index, where the median $/WAR for upper-tier contracts at each position group in each year is normalized to the league median.

 Four market-meaningful segments replace the raw position strings: